Application Process Overview

 For Tulsa applicants, transcripts can be emailed to Kim Roach (email@example.com), or mailed to: Kim Roach, Southern Nazarene University, 8210 E. Regal Court, Tulsa, OK 74133.

-Step 3: If you meet the application requirements, you can complete the rest of the application process: online application; three recommendations; work history form, writing exam; background check release; $50 application fee.
+Step 3: If you meet the application requirements, you can complete the rest of the application process: online application; three recommendations; curriculum vitae/resume; writing packet; background check release; $50 application fee.

 Step 3b: If you do not meet the application requirements, Bethany applicants can email Scott Secor (firstname.lastname@example.org) and Tulsa applicants can email Kim Roach (email@example.com) and they will provide you with options to consider.